Instructions for Reviewers

 The editors reserve the right to edit reports that do not respect these guidelines.

-The Journal does not exclude the use of AI generated text.
-However, all authors (including reviewers and editors) take full responsibility for its factual accuracy and the proper acknowledgement of sources.
-In the acknowledgement section of your manuscript or the title page (depending on the submission/publication stage) or in other kind of reports you must identify the AI that was used, and the extent of the contribution.
-For instance, ChatGPT (version or the date when the AI was used).
+The Journal does not exclude the use of AI-generated text.
+However, reviewers take full responsibility for its factual accuracy and the proper acknowledgement of sources.
+Reviewers must identify the AI tool used and the extent of its contribution.
+For instance, ChatGPT, version or the date when the AI was used.

 The contribution level of the AI can be defined as follows:

-- negligible – means the AI only made minor changes to the manuscript’s style or grammar;
+- negligible – means the AI only made minor changes to the report’s style or grammar;

-- modest – means the AI made important suggestions but was not the primary driver of the research or had an essential role in writing the manuscript;
+- modest – means the AI made important suggestions but it did not have an essential role in writing the report;

-- substantial – means the AI made several crucial suggestions that shaped the research and the manuscript could not have been completed without it.
+- substantial – means the AI made several crucial suggestions without which the report could not have been completed.

-If the contribution of the AI is “negligible”, there is no requirement to mention its usage during the submission or review and publication processes.
-However, for any other level of contribution, it is expected that authors will report the extent of AI usage.
-In cases where the AI contribution is “substantial”, authors, reviewers, and editors should provide a comprehensive description of the AI usage and its contributions in a narrative format.
+If the contribution of the AI is “negligible”, there is no requirement to mention its usage.
+However, for any other level of contribution, it is expected that reviewers will report the extent of AI usage.
+In cases where the AI contribution is “substantial”, reviewers should provide a comprehensive description of the AI usage and its contributions as part of their report to the Editors.